ExtensionEngine/tailor/README.md

 - **type** `String` - `const-cased` string for marking `ContentContainer` type.
 - **templateId** `String` - `const-cased` string that defines which custom `ContentContainer` is used to display this container.
 Needs to match the `templateId` property of the desired custom `ContentContainer`.
-If not specified the default container is ued to display this container.
+If not specified the default `ContentContainer` is used to display this container.
 - **label** `String` - String used for referencing `ContentContainer` on the UI.
 - **multiple** `Boolean` - Defines if there can be multiple instances of the `ContentContainer` inside a single `Activity`.
 False by default.